 - Use a secure WiFi connection to the internet, avoid using open networks.

-- Download programmes and Apps from a credible software provider, avoid using freeware.
+- Download programs and Apps from a credible software provider, avoid using freeware.

-- Turn-off your camera and microphone when finished using.
+- Turn off your camera and microphone when finished using it.

 - Backup your files to an external storage device or a trusted cloud storage solution regularly.